ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/get_specific_part_mesh.rst

     my_meshes_2 =  ops.mesh.meshes_provider(data_sources=my_data_sources).eval()
     print(my_meshes_2)

-You can specify the mesh regions you want to get with the ``region_scoping`` argument.
+You can specify the mesh regions you want to get by giving the region id to the ``region_scoping`` argument.
 A region corresponds to a zone for Fluid results or a part for LSDyna results.

 The given meshes can be spatially or temporally varying, it depends on your result file.